jchristn/WatsonORM/README.md

 For a sample app exercising this library, refer to the ```Test``` project contained within the solution.

-## New in v1.1.1
+## New in v1.1.2

-- Minor refactor, better support for nullable types (i.e. int?, decimal?, etc)
+- Add 'Between' DbOperator
+- Dependency update

 ## Simple Example

 This example uses ```Sqlite```.
 For ```SqlServer```, ```Mysql```, or ```Postgresql```, you must make sure the database exists.
 Tables will be automatically created in this example.
 Refer to the ```Test``` project for a complete example.